-- The Paralegal Program is a Selective Admission Program. - Legal specialty courses taken at ABA-approved schools will transfer automatically to equivalent Gadsden State courses if the student has a grade of C or above in the course. - Legal specialty courses from non-ABA schools in Alabama will be evaluated by the program director to determine if credit will be awarded. - Legal studies courses from non-ABA out-of-state programs will not be considered for transfer credit. - Transfer credit for Paralegal courses will be limited to six (6) semester credit hours. - A student must take at least ten (10) semester credit hours in the legal specialty courses in a traditional classroom setting. - These policies are published in the Paralegal Brochure, the Paralegal webpage, and the GSCC catalog. - Paralegals may not provide legal services directly to the public, except as permitted by law.
+- Legal specialty courses taken at ABA-approved schools will transfer automatically to equivalent Gadsden State courses if the student has a grade of C or above in the course. - Legal specialty courses from non-ABA schools in Alabama will be evaluated by the program director to determine if credit will be awarded. - Legal studies courses from non-ABA out-of-state programs will not be considered for transfer credit. - Transfer credit for Paralegal courses will be limited to six (6) semester credit hours. - A student must take at least nine (9) semester credit hours in the legal specialty courses through synchronous instruction. - These policies are published in the Paralegal Brochure, the Paralegal webpage, and the GSCC catalog. - Paralegals may not provide legal services directly to the public, except as permitted by law.

-Title Credits
+Item # Title hours

-English Composition I 3
+ENG 101 English Composition I 3

-English Composition II 3
+ENG 102 English Composition II 3

 Sub-Total Credits 6

-- English Composition I English Composition II

-Item # Title Credits
+Item # Title hours

 Humanities/Fine Arts Elective 3

 Sub-Total Credits 3

-Title Credits
+Item # Title hours

-Principles of Biology I 4
+BIO 103 Principles of Biology I 4

-Mathematical Applications 3
+MTH 116 Mathematical Applications 3

 Sub-Total Credits 7

-Principles of Biology I Mathematical Applications